SmartFlowInc/FinOptixai/README.md

 ### High-Level Architecture

-Financial Hub follows a modern web application architecture with clean separation of concerns:
+FinOptix follows a modern web application architecture with clean separation of concerns:

 ```
 ┌─────────────────────────────────┐        ┌───────────────────────────────┐